 By default the latest Windows versions automatically install new updates, including driver updates.
-And although updating your PC software in general is a good idea to ensure maximum security an performance, there are cases where driver updates are not desirable, and you need to disable automatic driver updates.
+Updating your PC software in general is a good idea to ensure maximum security and performance.
+But there are cases where driver updates are not desirable, and you need to disable automatic driver updates.

 If you find yourself in a situation where you want to decide which driver updates to install and which ones not, you can disable automatic driver updates in Windows.

-To do this, open the Control Panel and go to System and Security.
+- To do this, open the Control Panel and go to System and Security.

-Next, select the System option, and click Advanced system settings.
+- Next, select the System option, and click Advanced system settings.

-In the System Properties windows, you need to select the Hardware tab.
+- In the System Properties windows, you need to select the Hardware tab.

-Now click the Device Installation Settings button.
+- Now click the Device Installation Settings button.

-This will bring up the Device Installations Settings window.
+- This will bring up the Device Installations Settings window.
 Here you will need to change the option from Yes, do this automatically to No, let me choose what to do.
 And then select the option Never install driver Software from Windows Update.
 Next, click the Save Changes button.

 After this Windows will still install regular software updates through Windows Update.
 But the drivers on you system are no longer automatically updated.

 For Windows 10 the steps are almost identical.